 What is a write-up at work?

-• Dress code violations,
+- Dress code violations,

-• Disregarding safety protocols,
+- Disregarding safety protocols,

-• Misuse of the company’s resources,
+- Misuse of company resources,

-• Workplace violence, bullying or harassment,
+- Workplace violence, bullying, or harassment,

-• Working under the influence of drugs or alcohol, or
+- Working under the influence of drugs or alcohol, or

-• Being the subject of multiple employee or customer complaints.
+- Being the subject of multiple employee or customer complaints.

 What to do after receiving a work write-up?